Skip to content

 By Victoria Enriquez · Certified Reiki Practitioner & Sound Healer

 Solitude gets a bad reputation.
 We confuse it with loneliness, but they are not the same thing.
 Loneliness is the pain of feeling disconnected.
 Solitude is the practice of choosing to be with yourself — fully, intentionally, without distraction.
-And for most of us, it's the missing piece in our healing journey.
+And for most of us, it's the missing piece in your healing journey.

-## Why We Avoid Being Alone
+Why We Avoid Being Alone

 Being alone means facing whatever you've been avoiding — and that's uncomfortable.
 The restless urge to check your phone, turn on the TV, or call someone the moment silence settles in?
 That's your nervous system trying to escape the unfamiliar.
 We've been conditioned to fill every gap with stimulation.
 But healing doesn't happen in noise.
 It happens in the space between.